5 takeaways from hurricanes Helene and Milton and what it all means for Long Island

 According to climate scientists, fierce, quickly accelerating storms such as Helene and Milton are developing more often as the planet heats up.
 Along the East Coast and northern parts of the North Atlantic, temperatures are running close to 9 degrees Fahrenheit above the 1971-2000 average, according to the National Oceanic and Atmospheric Administration.

 This year’s hurricane season has been a ferocious one.
-Hurricane Beryl, which tore through the Caribbean, the Yucatán Peninsula and the U.S. Gulf Coast in Late June and early July was "the earliest category-5 Atlantic hurricane on record," NOAA administrator Rick Spinrad announced in August.
+Hurricane Beryl, which tore through the Caribbean, the Yucatán Peninsula and the U.S. Gulf Coast in late June and early July was "the earliest category-5 Atlantic hurricane on record," NOAA administrator Rick Spinrad announced in August.
 Milton was the fifth-largest ever in the Atlantic Basin.

-So far, Long Island has been spared, and the peak hurricane season is winding down.
+So far, Long Island has been spared, and peak hurricane season is winding down.
 Matt Rosencrans, NOAA's lead hurricane forecaster, said Thursday that there's about a 30% chance of any tropical storm forming in the next few weeks, and a lower chance that such a storm could reach the Northeast.
 Officially, hurricane season in the Atlantic Basin continues through the end of November.

 Here are five takeaways from Helene and Milton, and what these storms can tell residents of Long Island, a 118-mile-long land mass surrounded by water.